influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/migrate-cqs.md

 ---
-title: Migrate InfluxDB 1.x continuous queries to 2.0 tasks
+title: Migrate continuous queries to tasks
 description: >
   InfluxDB OSS 2.0 replaces 1.x continuous queries (CQs) with **InfluxDB tasks**.
   To migrate continuous queries to InfluxDB 2.0, convert InfluxDB 1.x CQs into Flux and create new